sezerm19/sezerm19-Yelp-Review-Sentiment-Analysis/README.md

+# **Yelp Review Sentiment Analysis**

+## **About the Project**
+This project focuses on performing sentiment analysis on Yelp reviews.
+Users rate their experiences with a 1 to 5-star rating system, and this data is utilized to classify the reviews using machine learning and natural language processing (NLP) techniques.
+The goal is to derive meaningful insights into customer satisfaction and provide data-driven recommendations for improving service quality.

 ## **Objectives**
 1. Process and clean Yelp review text data for analysis.
 2. Use Natural Language Processing (NLP) techniques for sentiment extraction.